Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The Villa Majorelle (don't forget to reserve!) is only open in the afternoons, so you'll have to work around that schedule.

 I suggest you start your day with the Daum Collection in the basement of the Musée des Beaux-Arts, followed by the Musée de l'École de Nancy, the Villa Majorelle, and a walk through Saurupt, the heart of Art Nouveau houses in Nancy.
-All these can be easily reached on foot or by bus.
+All these can be easily reached on foot or public transport.

-You won't have time for a sit-down lunch if you only have one day, but this is your chance to sample a quick Quiche Lorraine from a bakery – it is, after all, a local specialty.
+You may not have time for a sit-down lunch if you only have one day, but this is your chance to sample a quick Quiche Lorraine from a bakery – it is, after all, a local specialty.

 If you have two days in Nancy, so much the better, because you'll be spoilt with Art Nouveau goodies.